mweinelt/kea-exporter/README.rst

 Docker
 --------

-A docker image is available and can be configured with environment variables see `Usage`
+A docker image is available and can be configured with environment variables see :ref:`_usage`

 ::